0x90JMP/0x90JMP.github.io/cheatsheet/linux_privesc/readme.md

 sudo -l
 ```

 Can we write to or read /etc/shadow, can we write to /etc/passwd, /etc/sudoers.
-Whats inside /etc/sudoers.d/.
+What's inside /etc/sudoers.d/?.

 Here we are able to write to the file /etc/passwd.
 We can create a sudo user with id 0.
 ```